 HOW A FORMAL PERSONNEL COMPLAINT IS HANDLED

-When a formal personnel complaint is received it is assigned to a supervisor from the station where the incident occurred for investigation.
+When a formal personnel complaint is received, it is assigned to a supervisor from the station where the incident occurred for investigation.
 Often, the first thing the supervisor will ask to do is conduct a recorded interview with you.
 The purpose of this is to ensure the investigator has a good understanding of what your complaint is about and who is involved.
 Once the complaint has been thoroughly investigated, the commander of the station will review it and forward it to Internal Affairs.

-Your complaint and the investigation will then be reviewed by Internal Affairs personnel and sent the appropriate Bureau Deputy Chief.
+Your complaint and the investigation will then be reviewed by Internal Affairs personnel and sent to the appropriate Bureau Deputy Chief.
 The Deputy Chief will examine all of the materials and render a decision on how the matter is to be handled.
 If an employee is to receive discipline the case may be referred to a disciplinary review board.